valentinomiazzo/mxr_js/README.md

 If you want, you can merge `Mxr.js` with `In.js`.
 In this way you can use `Mxr.js` as a superset of `In.js`.
 This can be obtained by obtaining a reference to the In module and then invoking `Mxr.configure(...)` method.
+Off course you also have to add `In.js` to your Bower dependencies and configure paths in `require.config()`.

 ### instanceof ###